MaryChrispinaNjuguna/MaryChrispinaNjuguna/README.md

 # Hi, I'm Mary! 👋
-I am a passionate, driven by a curiosity for technology and a love for writing code.
+I am a passionate web and mobile developer, driven by a curiosity for technology and a love for writing code.
-## 🚀 About Me
+## 🚀

 - 🔭
 - 📝